-Not to get too click-baity, but there's a single simple trick that will make your PC or Mac much more secure.
-Believe it or not, it doesn't involve buying antivirus software or dropping into the command line.
+There's a single simple trick that will make your PC or Mac much more secure from malware and malicious hackers.
+It doesn't involve buying antivirus software or dropping into the command line.

 This treasured secret?
 Create a limited user account for yourself.
 Use that limited account for all your daily computer activities, including internet and office tasks.

 Make sure everyone else who uses that machine is on limited accounts as well.
-Save your administrator account for administrative tasks.
+Save your administrator account for administrative tasks, including installing and updating applications and other software.
 Using this system will prevent or limit most malware infections, both on PCs and Macs.

 How limited accounts protect you

-This account-segregation system works because, unlike the administrator accounts, a limited account can't install, update or remove applications and other executable software.
+This account-segregation system works because, unlike administrator accounts, limited accounts can't install, update or remove applications and other executable software.

-The most recent Microsoft Vulnerabilities Report from British security firm Avecto, released in February 2017, was clear: In 2016, "93 percent of Windows 10 vulnerabilities could be mitigated by removing admin rights ... including 100 percent of the vulnerabilities affecting the latest browser, Edge."
+A Microsoft Vulnerabilities Report from British security firm Avecto, released in February 2017, was clear: "93 percent of Windows 10 vulnerabilities could be mitigated by removing admin rights ... including 100 percent of the vulnerabilities affecting the latest browser, Edge."